 In addition to photography & filmmaking; I work to have a positive impact on my community.
 I have concentrated my efforts on empowering others through a variety of organizations and programs.
 The arts are often my method for making an impact.
 Locally I have worked with the Boys & Girls Club, Strickland Youth Center, and Mobile Arts Council to impact youth & the arts.

 Over the years I have seen the gap in the economic empowerment and how this affects women and children.
-In 2017 I founded Focus Empowering Women with the mission to encourage, educate and empower women and girls by bringing impactful programming the Gulf Coast.
+In 2017 I founded Focus Empowers with the mission to encourage, educate and empower women and girls by bringing impactful programming the Gulf Coast.